 It is important to note that there is no data available that suggests that a person can have toxicity for taking too much ashwagandha.
 Nonetheless, people with hyperthyroidism should avoid ashwagandha entirely to prevent thyrotoxicity unless their thyroid doctor recommends it.

 Ashwagandha is considered a safe herbal supplement for most people to take.
 However, people with hyperthyroidism and women who are pregnant or breastfeeding should avoid ashwagandha.
 Because ashwagandha can boost the immune system, people with autoimmune conditions, including Hashimoto's, should check with their doctor first before taking this supplement.
 Furthermore, people taking certain medications, including diabetic medication and thyroid medication, should check with their doctor before supplementing with ashwagandha.

 When taken in appropriate doses, there are few side effects associated with ashwagandha.
 Some people may develop some gastric upset, including nausea, vomiting, and diarrhea.
 If you develop any of these side effects, stop using ashwagandha.

-Larger-scale studies are necessary to determine the efficacy of ashwagandha in treating hypothyroidism and even Hashimoto's.
+Larger-scale studies are necessary to determine the efficacy of ashwagandha in treating hypothyroidism and even Hashimoto's disease.
 Therefore, do not stop taking your thyroid medication in place of ashwagandha.
-If you're interested in taking ashwagandha to help improve your thyroid function, talk with your endocrinologist about the best strategy for you.
+If you're interested in taking ashwagandha to help improve your thyroid function, talk with your healthcare provider about the best strategy for you.